-In order to vote at a meeting a councillor must be present.
+In order to vote at a meeting a councillor must be present, unless the council has given its approval for the councillor to attend the meeting by audio visual means.
 There is no available mechanism for proxy voting.

 If a councillor is present at a meeting during voting they are taken to have voted whether they intended to or not.
-Clause 251 of the Regulation states that a councillor who is present at a meeting but fails to vote is taken to have voted in the negative.
+The Code of Meeting Practice states that a councillor who is present at a meeting but fails to vote is taken to have voted in the negative.